 About Neel Kanase M.D.

-Since 2005, Neel Kanase, M.D. has been the owner of American Laser Med Spa.
-He started out with one clinic and now has six clinics total, five located throughout Texas and one in New Mexico, with over twenty-five employees.
+Since 2005, Dr. Neel Kanase has been the owner of American Laser Med Spa.
+He started out with one clinic and now has five located throughout Texas, with over twenty-five employees total.
 It’s through this exciting avenue of cosmetic medicine that he’s found his home and calling, helping clients find more self-confidence to do what they love to do best.

 After moving from India in 1995 with his degree in Medicine and Surgery (M.D.), which he received from the University of Bombay, Grant Medical College, Neel moved to Texas and made his home in the panhandle.
 There he attended Texas Tech University to receive his Master of Science Degree in Food and Nutrition, and then completed his Residency in Family Medicine at Texas Tech University, and was given prestigious recognition by his colleagues as:

 - Resident’s Choice Award (2000-2001) • Resident Teacher Award (2000-2001)